 We can see down the left-hand side of the framework the familiar sales and marketing funnel that describes the various stages a prospective customer goes through on the path to purchase.
 First, a customer becomes aware of the product, then gains an interest in it, followed by an understanding of the value the product offers.
 Towards the bottom of the funnel, the marketing and/or sales team engages the potential buyer, convincing him/her to sign up to a trial, before the customer finally makes a purchase.

-The rest of the framework maps the various tasks the business must complete in order to ensure a smooth funnel that nurtures as many prospects as possible from the awareness stage to the purchase stage.
+The rest of the framework maps the various tasks the business must complete in order to ensure a smooth funnel that nurtures as many prospects as possible from the awareness stage to the purchase stage as part of the go to market strategies.

 These tasks include developing strategies and tactics – brand positioning, product messaging, social media marketing, etc. – deciding on the most appropriate sales channel, and defining the target audience.